 According to the Israeli aviation legislation (giving effect to the international conventions), the duty of the air carrier to compensate an injured party is based on the principle of strict liability, subject to the monetary limits laid down in the conventions and reflected in the Israeli legislation.

-The National Insurance Law 1968 (NIL) provides for payment by the National Insurance Institute of a general disability pension to a person covered by the NIL who has a physical, psychological or mental disability resulting in limited earning capacity.
+In addition to compensation stemming from aviation legislation, passengers who have sustained physical or mental injury in connection with air carriage may also be eligible for additional compensation under Israeli law.
+For example, the National Insurance Law 1968 (NIL) provides for payment by the National Insurance Institute of a general disability pension to a person covered by the NIL who has a physical, psychological or mental disability resulting in limited earning capacity.

 X VOLUNTARY REPORTING

 To the best of our knowledge, there are no voluntary reporting provisions or initiatives in Israel.